venoajie/my-ai-assistant/docs/live_system_checks.md

 ## The Safety Mechanism: Always in Control

 Even with these safeguards, the system's [Safety Model](./safety_model.md) protects you.
 Any plan that uses `run_shell` will **always** halt and ask for your explicit manual approval before any command is executed.
+If you approve the plan by typing `y`, the command runs. **If you deny the plan by typing `N`, the entire task is aborted instantly, and the AI will not proceed to synthesize a final answer.**

 ---